thaabomb/EightyPercentSafer/notes.md

       - This one is not like the others.
 The other three effectively form a data pipeline.
 Collaboration can be done with or without the data.
 Actually maybe that's wrong.
       - Is this specifically "collaborative implementation"?
     - Data-driven
+- Another big part of the fatality reduction was a change in the cockpit culture.
+I'm not sure this was caused by CAST either.

 # Concept: Changing the culture was a big factor in improving safety
 - The old culture was: the captain is god, never question her decisions